I’m still working on this memoir and I’ll add/insert several more chapters when I get time.

 “Great,” I exclaimed and jumped up onto the narrow seat in the old truck.

-Rolling down the long straight highway into Nevada, I was filled with such immense gratitude I almost reached over to give my good Samaritan a hug.
+Rolling down the long, straight highway into Nevada, I was filled with such immense gratitude I almost reached over to give my good Samaritan a hug.
 The old truck had an amazing heater, a separate boxy little unit that hung below the dashboard and blew a blast of hot air right at me.
 As he rambled on about this and that, I savored the warmth of his company and the amazing heater.
 By the time we reached Reno, my clothes were completely dry.

 When he let me out in the casino district downtown I thanked him profusely and told him he’d probably saved my life.